 The Appeals Department processes Appeals for both criminal and civil cases.
-This includes handling the communications between the various courts that may be involved in an Appeal: the County and Circuit Courts of Duval County, the First District Court of Appeal, and the Florida Supreme Court.
+This includes handling the communications between the various courts that may be involved in an Appeal: the County and Circuit Courts of Duval County, the Fifth District Court of Appeal, and the Florida Supreme Court.

 While the Appeals Department can provide general information regarding the appellate process and assists in the filing of appellate documents, the Clerk’s Office cannot provide legal advice.
 Those needing legal assistance may wish to speak to an attorney.

 An Appeal is a legal process in which a ruling by a lower court is reviewed by a higher court to decide whether the lower court’s ruling should stand or be reversed.
 In other words, if you don’t agree with a court’s ruling, you can ask a higher court to review that ruling and perhaps change it.
 If you file an appeal, you are known as the appellant.
 The party against whom the appeal is filed is known as the appellee.

 Notice of Appeal

 A Notice of Appeal is a document that begins the appellate process.
 If you wish to appeal a court order or ruling, this document must be filed within 30 days of the date that the sentence was imposed in a criminal case or the final judgment was entered in a civil case.